AVI50415 – Diploma of Aviation (Instrument Rating)

 Note: Please make sure you meet the Entry Requirements for this course.

-- Course Electives and Variations
+- Course Variations

 You will normally select the aircraft you want to complete the training in at the time of enrolment, as it directly affects the course costs.
 You may change the aircraft you conduct the training in, as long as the request is made in writing, and that you acknowledge the change in course costs writing.